What good hygiene habits for kids should you be teaching your little one? Keep reading to find out more!

 Harmful germs and bacteria are everywhere, at school, parks, malls, or even home.
 Children are exposed to dirt and dust, which contain infection-causing germs.
 With kids tending to put their hands and almost everything they come in contact with into their mouths, it risks contracting various ailments and infections.
 Personal hygiene habits can be taught to prevent this.

 With good personal hygiene comes overall positive health.
 If your kids practice proper hygiene, they:

-3. Improve mental health.
-Yes, not only do they become healthy physically, but also emotionally and mentally.
-It reflects the saying, “when you look good, you also feel good.”
+- Improve mental health.
+Yes, they become healthy not only physically but also emotionally and mentally.
+Again, it reflects the saying, “when you look good, you also feel good.”

-Teaching the basics of hygiene practices is a good starting point to instill to children the value of taking care of themselves.
+Teaching the basics of hygiene practices is a good starting point to instil in children the value of taking care of themselves.
 This is vital in maintaining good mental health.

 3 Easy Tips To Encourage Kids To Practice Good And Proper Hygiene Habits